 Is stress taking over your life?
 Do you often feel hurt, angry, fearful or resentful?
 Are you unable to relax?
 Maybe you have chronic tension in your shoulders or your neck hurts.
 Perhaps your breath is shallow and your chest feels tight.
 Are you having trouble concentrating or sleeping?
 You may be drinking more alcohol than usual, eating more, engaging in impulsive behavior or having angry outbursts that you later regret.
-You might even do things you ordinarily would not do, such as arrive late for work or withdraw from others.
+You might even do other things you ordinarily would not do, such as arrive late for work or withdraw from others.
 Maybe you feel on edge all the time.

 If you are reading this page it is likely something just happened that feels unmanageable.
 You may have lost your job, filed for divorce or failed at a major undertaking.
 Or perhaps you have other chronic difficulties that are suddenly looming large—such as money problems, a sick parent or a job that isn’t going well.
 Whereas previously your stress ebbed and flowed, lately it has been constant.
 Do you feel slowly being worn down?
 Are you doubting that stress management is even possible?

 It’s tempting to think that, if you hang in there and try harder by working longer and doing more of whatever, things things will get better.
 But be careful with your assessment and look for the signs indicating your situation isn’t improving.
 One such red flag is if you worry your situation will never improve and you feel stuck.
 Another sign is if your physical health is deteriorating.
 If you wish you could reverse the progression of things and get back on track come see me and let’s talk.